Why Are My Eyelash Extensions Falling Out?

 - The oils from your hands could ruin the adhesive

-- You could rub or pull your extensions from your natural hairs
+- You could rub or pull your extensions from your natural hair

 - You could cause tangling of your lashes